MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 #### Configuring your source resource to use a user-assigned managed identity

 Follow these steps to configure your Azure resource to have a managed identity through the Portal.
-Refer to the documentation for the specific resource type to learn how to configure the resource's identity using the Command Line Interface, PowerShell or ARM template.
+Refer to the documentation for the specific resource type to learn how to configure the resource's identity using the Command Line Interface, PowerShell, or ARM template.

 > [!NOTE]
 > You'll need "Write" permissions to configure an Azure resource to have a system-assigned identity.
 You'll need a role such as "Managed Identity Operator" to associate a user-assigned identity with an Azure resource.